VFP Tutorial - Development Environment

 IntelliSense

 The keywords of the FoxPro language appear as upper case in blue because this is the default setting of Visual FoxPro's Intellisense feature.
 As soon as Fox recognises the word that you are typing it displays the rest of that word in blue.
-If you press Space or Tab then Fox will complete the word for you and follow it with a list of parameters and options that can apply to that command.
+If you press the Space or Tab keys then Fox will complete the word for you and follow it with a list of parameters and options that can apply to that command.
 Unlike other Microsoft languages, the Visual FoxPro IntelliSense is open and documented - it is actually a lookup into a FoxPro table - and you can add your own entries to the list.

 Using the FoxPro Command Window